EliteScouter/EliteEssentials/README.md

 - **Group Chat Formatting** - Use the same prefix/color formatting from regular chat in group chat
   - When enabled, player names in group chat use LuckPerms prefixes/suffixes and group priorities
   - Configurable format template: `{channel_color}{channel_prefix} {chat_format}`
-  - Admin spy mode to monitor all channels with `/gcspy`
+  - Admin spy mode via `/spy gchat` (legacy `/gcspy` alias still works) to monitor all channels
+- **Staff Spy** - Unified `/spy` command for staff monitoring with three independently toggleable modes
+  - `/spy gchat` - See group chat messages from channels you don't belong to
+  - `/spy dm` - See all `/msg` and `/reply` private messages between players
+  - `/spy command` - See all commands executed by other players
+  - `/spy` with no arguments shows your current spy status
+  - Each mode is independently configurable in `config.json` under the `spy` section
+  - Permission: `eliteessentials.admin.spy`
 - **Group Chat Channels** - Create private chat channels for different groups
   - Group-based chats tied to LuckPerms groups (e.g., admin, moderator)
   - Permission-based chats tied to permission nodes (e.g., trade chat)